 Artists are busy creating for exhibits and sales so they will fit your commission into their production schedule.
 Artists on Embrace Creatives will list a lead time for their commissions on the product page.
 The lead time is the length of time the artist needs to produce the piece.
 This lead time may or may not include shipping proofs for printed products so ask.

-It’s never good to rush an artist and most artists won’t work under tight time constraints so understand when you’d like the artwork to ship and work with the artist on timing.
+It’s never good to rush an artist and most artists won’t work under tight time constraints so determine when you’d like the artwork to ship and discuss timing with the artist.

 DON’T OVER MANAGE THE PROJECT